worldcoin/pbh-ctf/README.md

 - **End Time:** `2025-03-02T04:59:00Z`

 ### Details
-The warmup game is a simple "King of the Hill" game where participants race to call the `ctf()` function and increment a counter.
+The warm-up game is a simple "King of the Hill" game where participants race to call the `ctf()` function and increment a counter.
 Users will specify an address to be used as the key in the `leaderboard` mapping.

 Each block, the first player to call the function will score a point.
 At the end of the time period, the player with the highest score will be sent the bounty (Amount to be announced) on World Chain Mainnet.